TheRoddyWMS/Roddy/docs/usersGuide/commandLineOptions.rst

     ./gradlew build

-Roddy also provides means to compile itself (basically using gradlew again) but additionally increasing the build version number.
-To some extend Roddy can compile and package plugins for you.
+Roddy's startup script `roddy.sh` wraps this but additionally allows for increasing the build version number (patch-number, according to `Semantic Versioning`_).
+Furthermore, the wrapper also simplifies the compilation of plugins for you.
 For these actions the following modes are available:

 .. csv-table:: "Title"
     :Header: "Option", "Additional", "Description"